espressif/esp-idf/docs/en/security/secure-boot-v1.rst

 Generating Secure Boot Signing Key
 ----------------------------------

-The build system will prompt you with a command to generate a new signing key via ``espsecure.py generate_signing_key``.
+The build system will prompt you with a command to generate a new signing key via ``idf.py secure-generate-signing-key``.
 This uses the python-ecdsa library, which in turn uses Python's ``os.urandom()`` as a random number source.

 The strength of the signing key is proportional to the random number source of the system, and the correctness of the algorithm used.
 For production devices, we recommend generating signing keys from a system with a quality entropy source and using the best available EC key generation utilities.